MARIO GUNDE PETERS & KELLEY

 Step-by-Step Guide to Filing for a Simplified Divorce

-After completing the forms, both spouses must sign them and file them with the clerk of the circuit court in the county where either spouse resides.
+After completing the forms, both spouses must sign and file them with the clerk of the circuit court in the county where either spouse resides.

 Remember, having the proper documents ready will streamline your filing process and help you avoid unnecessary delays.

 For a simplified dissolution, both spouses must reach a mutual understanding that the marriage is beyond saving.
 Agreement on this point is a fundamental requirement in the process.
-This consensus facilitates the streamlined proceedings, making them more straightforward and less contentious.
+This consensus facilitates streamlined proceedings, making them more straightforward and less contentious.

 Legal Considerations and Potential Challenges